manticorevault/agentique/README.md

 - ❌ The agent interprets the skill instructions; it is not mechanically forced to follow them
 - ❌ Skills designed as executable code templates won't run as intended

+### Input schema detection is best-effort

+The `skillInputs.ts` service tries four strategies in order (YAML → table → bullets → LLM).
+The LLM fallback (Haiku) keeps the detection rate high but adds latency to the pre-run modal for skills that don't use a structured format.
+If the LLM returns malformed JSON, the step is silently skipped and the run proceeds without inputs for that step.

+**Cost:** occasional missed inputs or a 1–2 second delay before the modal appears.
+**Benefit:** works with any SKILL.md format without requiring skill authors to adopt a specific schema convention.

+### Cost estimates are approximations

+The pre-run estimate uses rough heuristics (500 token overhead + skill description length ÷ 4 + 300 for context) and a static price map.
+Actual costs depend on the full SKILL.md length, the model's context window usage, and tool call overhead from OpenCode.
+The estimate is displayed with a "rough estimate" disclaimer.

+Actual costs — sourced from OpenRouter's `step_finish` usage events — are always shown post-run and replace the estimates once available.

 ### In-memory run state with eventual SQLite persistence

 Live runs are tracked in a `Map` in the server process.
 SQLite is written only when a run terminates.
 This means:

 - ✅ Zero database latency during streaming
 - ✅ EventEmitter fan-out is trivially fast
-- ❌ If the server crashes mid-run, the run is lost (status stays `running` in SQLite if it was previously saved — it won't be, since saves happen on completion)
+- ❌ If the server crashes mid-run, the run is lost
 - ❌ Multiple server instances cannot share run state

 For a single-user local tool, these limitations are acceptable.

 ### No authentication

 There is no auth layer.
-SkillRunner is designed as a local development tool.
+Agentique is designed as a local development tool.
 API keys (OpenRouter, SkillsMP) live in a `.env` file and are never exposed to the client.
 The server should not be exposed to the public internet without adding authentication.

 ---